 While we focus on symptom control and relief, our top priority is to help you restore your quality of life and remedy the pains and stresses that come with serious illness.
 We help you improve your ability to cope with your treatments and help you and your family make appropriate choices for your care.

-Receiving a terminal illness diagnosis is one of the most heartbreaking journeys you and your family will go through.
-Along with prioritizing comfort and quality of life, our palliative care programs assist families with the comprehensive management of the patient’s physical, psychological, social and spiritual needs.
+Receiving a serious or chronic illness diagnosis can change your life dramatically and you may need additional support to help you adjust to these changes.
+Palliative care focuses on relieving pain and symptoms and prioritizing comfort and quality of life in any stage of your illness.
+Our palliative care programs assist families with the comprehensive management of the patient’s physical, psychological, social and spiritual needs.
 We provide counseling, planning assistance and help navigating the complicated medical system.

 Palliative care treats people suffering from serious and chronic conditions, such as:

 - Amyotrophic lateral sclerosis (ALS)

 - Chronic obstructive pulmonary disease (COPD)

 - Heart disease, such as congestive heart failure (CHF)

 Our medical centers provide in-hospital palliative care services during any phase of a patient's illness, even during active treatment such as chemotherapy.
 If an illness has progressed to an advanced stage, and hospice care is required, we continue to provide palliative care treatment to relieve pain and other symptoms.